JJ/hoborg/text/text.md

-So it was not our fault either that Ted, as white as it gets but all dressed up and with the blackface makeup on went, or rather should I say paraded dow Claiborne Avenue, up to there in the circus clown car followed by the marching band and the elephants and a few acrobats and eventually a few thousand locals to demand early release of his mates.
+So it was not our fault either that Ted, as white as it gets but all dressed up and with the blackface makeup on went, or rather should I say paraded down Claiborne Avenue, up to there in the circus clown car followed by the marching band and the elephants and a few acrobats and eventually a few thousand locals to demand early release of his mates.

 When they arrived at the police station, it was very unlikely that jokes would be the only thing to be cracked.
+Never was when Cracker was in charge.

 Knock, knock, knocks who?
 -----------------------------------